kezenator/adventofcode/README.md

 12. First A* search puzzle.
 First try solved part 1 in 0.2 seconds, so I just let it run for a minute or so to solve part 2.
 Then re-wrote to search from the top down.
+13. Got tripped up on this one.
+Not doing well this year.